 - During the blade sharpening process, more metal was removed from one blade edge than the other making the blade lighter on one side.

 Use a blade balancer to check the balance of your blade.
-You can also use a nail in the wall.
+You can also use a nail on the wall.
 When using a nail to check the balance, place the nail head 3/4” to 1” away from the wall.

-Foreign Material Around the Blade Spindle on Your Snapper Mower
+Foreign Material Around the Blade Spindle

 You may be good about walking your yard to remove any objects that could damage your mower before you begin mowing your lawn.
 These could be things like toys, rocks, and branches.

-Bad Bearing in Your Snapper Mower Spindle Housing
+Bad Bearing in Your Spindle Housing

 A bad bearing in your spindle housing will allow extra movement in your blade causing a vibration to be felt.
-To identify a bad bearing, first confirm your ignition key is removed and the spark plug wires are disconnected for safety precautions.
+To identify a bad bearing, first, confirm your ignition key is removed and the spark plug wires are disconnected for safety precautions.

 With your Snapper mower blades still installed on your deck, grab a hold of each end of the blade.
 Make sure you are wearing a good pair of gloves to protect your hands.
 Rock the blade up and down.

 If you find movement, disassemble your spindle housing and check for bearing wear or spindle shaft damage.
 Replace any damaged or worn parts.

 If you have a Snapper push mower, you will want to inspect your mower for a bent crankshaft that may cause your blade to not sit balanced.

-Worn Belt on Your Snapper Mower Deck
+Worn Belt on Your Mower Deck

 A worn Snapper deck belt that has become stretched can cause a vibration in your mower.
 This is from the extra slack in the belt as it moves around your deck pulleys.

-Bad Pulley Bearing on Your Snapper Mower Deck
+Bad Pulley Bearing

 The bearing in your pulley can wear over time.
 This will cause your pulley to not sit securely on the deck leaving some extra play or movement in the pulley.

 Check each pulley for a bad bearing.
 Slowly rotate each pulley slowly and feel for a restriction or bearing noise.
-If you find either of these symptoms or the pulley isn’t sitting securely to the deck, repair the pulley.
+If you find either of these symptoms or the pulley isn’t sitting securely on the deck, repair the pulley.

 You can replace the bearings on some pulleys.
 Some pulleys have sealed bearings and the pulley and bearing assembly must be replaced.

-Worn Idler Bracket or Spring on Your Snapper Mower Deck
+Worn Idler Bracket or Spring

 You will find an idler bracket on a Snapper zero turn and riding mower decks.
 The bracket usually has a pulley mounted on one side and a spring attached to the other side.